The interaction between two particular molecules may be the reason why melanoma tumors grow and are likely to spread to other parts of the body.

 “It’s surprising,” says Dr. Beate Heissig, who is an associate professor in the Institute of Medical Science at the University of Tokyo and led this new research, “that LRP1 is also regulating cancer growth and spread.
 It’s normally a receptor for fat molecules.”

-According to the National Cancer Institute (NCI), there are more than 1.2 million people living with melanoma of the skin in the United States.
+According to the National Cancer Institute (NCI), there are more than

 The NCI estimate that doctors will diagnose 91,270 cases of the disease in 2018 and that this figure will account for 5.3 percent of all new cancer diagnoses.